It doesn’t take a genius to understand why people would want to find some other stores like Macy’s.

 Saks Off Fifth is where to turn for some incredible deals on the same designer brands and merchandise you would have found in the flagship Saks store last year.

-It provides arguably an even better deal than the discount stores mentioned above, since merchandise at the main Saks store tends to have a higher price point, which makes scoring it at a discount feel even better.
+Like Nordstrom Rack, Saks Off Fifth is where you go for savings on high-end merchandise, since the main Saks store tends to have a higher price point (which makes scoring it at a discount feel even better).

 Bloomingdale’s Outlet